 It is great for both sweet and savory low carb recipes and, if you track your macros right, even a coconut flour-based treat (or two) won’t kick you out of ketosis!

 What is coconut flour made of?

 It all starts with the coconut meat, the thick white lining you see inside the coconut after you’ve cracked it open.
-The liquid or coconut milk is drained, and then the meat is scraped out and cleaned.
+The liquid (coconut milk) is drained off, and then the dried coconut meat is scraped out and cleaned.

 This will then be baked at a very low temperature until it’s completely dried out.
 The dehydration process is what helps preserve its nutritional properties.
 Once the coconut meat is dry, it will be ground and sifted into coconut flour.